CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

     By putting your Python instructions into a file, it can be called at any time by the Python interpreter.
 This is key to reusing code.

+This is a basic tutorial to introduce the concepts necessary to interact with Python and execute Python applications.
+There are countless introductory Python primers of all kinds in multiple mediums to help with the syntax of Python code.
+This lab contains examples of Python code for real-world use cases.

+Let's continue to learn more tools of the Ninja!

 ---